-INTO is the umbrella body for the global family of National Trusts that come together to share ideas, experiences and resources.
+INTO is the umbrella body for the global family of National Trusts that come together to share ideas, experiences, and resources.

 By providing access to a worldwide network of expertise, we seek to grow the capacity of existing trusts and help establish new ones in countries where they don't currently exist.
-Amongst the services and learning opportunities we offer are travel grants, support with funding applications, staff placements, our biennial conference, monthly newsletter and webinar programme.
+Amongst the services and learning opportunities we offer are travel grants, support with funding applications, staff placements, our biennial conference, monthly newsletter, and webinar programme.

-Bringing together more than 90 like-minded organisations around the world, we also act as a global voice for issues of common concern.
-The National Trust, as the largest, best-resourced INTO member, hosts our Secretariat but INTO is a separate charity with its own constitution, strategy and international board of trustees.
+Bringing together more than 80 like-minded organisations around the world, we also act as a global voice for issues of common concern.
+The National Trust, as the largest and best resourced INTO member, hosts the INTO Secretariat but it is a separate charity with its own constitution, strategy, and international board of trustees.